6 Best Corporate Retreat Venues in Lake Tahoe for 2026

 Scenic gondola rides, summer drives

-Station House Inn: Laid-Back Charm by the Lake
+Station House Inn: A Budget-Friendly Retreat Just Steps from the Lake

 901 Park Avenue, South Lake Tahoe, CA 96150